hero background image

 • Sales pipeline management to monitor open sales tasks and new assignments and receive pipeline updates in natural language from Copilot, Microsoft's AI assistant

-• Copilot-powered recommendations on the best next sales actions to close a deal
+• Copilot-powered recommendations on the best next sales actions to close deals

 • Automated generation of opportunity summaries, email drafts, meeting preparation notes, and other sales content